Student Government Assembly

 Clubs and Organizations —There are a variety of clubs and organizations on campus that provide a challenging and stimulating environment designed to meet student needs and interests and provide opportunity for community engagement.
 Other opportunities are also available through clubs sponsored by the academic departments.
 The Office of Student Development oversees campus clubs and organizations.
 Information on how to form a new campus club or organization is available in the Office of Student Development.

 High standards of Christian conduct are expected of all students.
 Recognizing that true maturity involves a deep respect for the moral integrity of the individual, men and women attending this University are expected to refrain from engaging in sexual activity outside of marriage.
 The use of alcohol, tobacco, narcotics, possession or use of firearms or fireworks on campus, and loud or questionable conduct are prohibited.
 Students are not to attend or participate in entertainment, the nature or reputation of which would not be in keeping with the building of Christian character or which diminishes moral perceptivity and judgment.
 The University expects its students to observe all behavioral expectations and standards of dress as outlined in the Student Handbook.
 Attendance at Trevecca Nazarene University is both a privilege and a responsibility.
 The University may request the withdrawal of any student who fails to comply with the standards and regulations of the institution.

 Five junior students who have distinguished themselves either through academic achievement or student leadership have the honor of being junior marshals and flag bearers in the annual commencement ceremonies.
-Junior students who have been selected for the following positions during the upcoming school year will be asked to participate: SGA president (school flag), senior class president (American flag), and SGA vice president for religious life (Christian flag).
+Junior students who have been selected for the following positions during the upcoming school year will be asked to participate: SGA president (school flag), SGA vice president (American flag), SGA student chaplain (Christian flag), SGA director for communications (student marshal) and SGA director for social life (student marshal).
 If any of these individuals are not juniors or are not able to participate, replacements will be made from student leaders.